-A budget summary reflecting the entire proposed budget has been provided (see attached budget summary spreadsheet).
-Complete the Budget Summary to identify your proposed administrative costs, administering Related Technical Instruction (RTI), and progressive compensation structure description.
+A reasonable budget reflecting the entire proposed budget must be included within Schedules A, B, C, and D in SAGE.
+Identify and describe your proposed Personnel costs, Non-Personnel costs, Related Technical Instruction (RTI) costs, and On-the-Job Wage Reimbursement.
 Costs could include personnel costs, salary costs for mentor/journeyperson overseeing the apprentice, curriculum development costs and consultant fees.
-Amounts reported on the summary must be fully supported by information provided in the narrative.
+Amounts reported on the budget schedules must be fully supported by information provided in the description.
 If any cost is unusual, provide documentation or an explanation to support your estimate.
 Administrative costs, as defined in 20 CFR 683.215, shall not exceed 10% of total award.

 Cost per apprentice (total budget request divided by number of apprentices served) will be a significant factor for the panel when determining the reasonableness of the applicant's budget.
-Applicants are expected to have an estimated cost per head between \$2000 and \$9500 per apprentice.
+Applicants are expected to have an estimated cost per head between \$2,000 and \$9,500 per apprentice.